yekyaw/StochasticSHDP/README.md

 --adding_noise Adds noise to the first few iterations.

 ## Data file format
 Documents should be separated by newline characters.
 Within each document, the delimiter should be spaces.
 Each document should first specify the number of distinct words in the document.
 Next, it should specify the label values, which should be delimited by commas.
 Finally, it should specify the words in a bag of words format, i.e. WORD:FREQUENCY.

 ### Example:
 3 0,2 0:5 1:3 2:1

 This specifies that there are 3 distinct terms in this document and 2 label values (0 and 2).
 There are 5 occurences of word 0, 3 occurrences of word 1, and 1 occurrence of word 2.

 ## Response file format
 There should be a line specifying the response type for each response.
+For example, if each document has two label values, there should be two entries in the file.
 The model currently supports 3 response types: Poisson, Categorical, and Bernoulli.
 If the response type is Categorical, it should also include the number of possible outcomes (with a colon delimiter).

 ### Example
 Poisson